DJBarnes/django-dump-die/docs/source/usage.rst

 :Type: ``int, list, tuple``
 :Default: ``None``

-An index range to modify output values of parent entity (if iterable).
+An index range to modify output values of the parent entity (if iterable).
 Allows changing the range of which direct-child indexes are fully examined.
 Only affects the direct children of the outermost parent object.
 Can be useful with large datasets, when only wanting to examine a specific range of values.